 Equality and Diversity Policy

 Warwickshire First Aid Training is a progressive training organisation providing mandatory training to a range of organisations.
-We provide a range of First Aid, health and safety, food safety, education, and training, assessing qualifications through Qualifications Network.
+We provide a range of First Aid, health and safety, food safety, education, and training, assessing qualifications through the Qualifications Network.

 At Warwickshire First Aid Training we are committed to providing high-quality training and qualifications, and to ensuring that equality of opportunity underpins all aspects of our work.